-Our approach is to construct key coordination mechanisms required for this class of services requiring multi-origin communication, and then allow service designers to provide service specific code -- which uses the available mechanisms -- in order to launch their services.
+Our approach is to construct key coordination mechanisms required for this class of services requiring multi-origin communication, and then allow service designers to provide service specific code - which uses the available mechanisms - in order to launch their services.
 A new service could then be implemented by a service provider by simply providing the code for service-specific tasks, such as for solicitation of messages from mobile devices, the needed abstraction of sensor feeds on the devices, and aggregation of the messages to create a group message.
 These communications could be set up as continual real-time updates for a web or mobile app based service, serving user requests as they arise, or they could be launched each time a request comes in.
 The pieces of code provided by the service provider would simply be plugged into the common coordination mechanisms to create a new service.

-The rest of paper is organized as follows: Section 2 presents related work.
-Section 3 describes how multi-origin communication can support crowd-sourced services.
-Section 4 presents our preliminary design of design of a middleware for crowd-sourced services using multi-origin communication.
-Section 5 uses two very different type of examples to illustrate how services could be implemented using this approach.
-Finally, Section 6 concludes the paper.
+The rest of paper is organized as follows: Section II presents the related work.
+Section III describes how to support multi-origin communication in crowd-sourced services.
+Section IV uses two examples to illustrate how services could be implemented using this approach.
+Finally, Section V concludes the paper.

-2. RELATED WORK
+II.
+RELATED WORK

-There have been a number of projects -- both in academia and industry -- involving crowd-sourced services.
+There have been a number of projects - both in academia and industry - involving crowd-sourced services.
 The term crowd-sourced can refer to two types of services: participatory sensing services and crowdsensing services.
 Participatory sensing involves explicit participation by the human being in possession of the mobile device, whereas crowdsensing relies on sensor feeds automatically flowing from devices to servers.
 We first present some representative examples of both these types of crowd-sourced services, and then discuss some existing frameworks for enabling such services.

-2.1 Crowd-Sourced Services
+A. Crowd-Sourced Services

 Some of the best examples of participatory sensing services can be found in services aimed at assisting automobile drivers.

-Waze (United States Patents, US Patent No. 8,271,057, 2009) is one of the largest community-orientated mobile travel applications with users volunteering information about their driving experience in real time, by reporting on congestions, delays, and gasoline prices.
+Waze [2] is one of the largest community orientated mobile travel applications with users volunteering information about their driving experience in real time, by reporting on congestions, delays, and gasoline prices.
 These reports then become the basis for information displayed on other drivers' maps (on their mobile devices), to help them make routing decisions.

-Similarly, TrafficPulse (Li, Liang, Lee, & Byon, 2012) combines sensor data from mobile devices with real-time traveler reports from frequent travelers, and then offers this information to other drivers in an aggregated form.
+Similarly, TrafficPulse [3] combines sensor data from mobile devices with real-time traveler reports from frequent travelers, and then offers this information to other drivers in an aggregated form.

-Crowd-sourcing has also been found to be useful in efforts to coordinate rescue efforts following major disasters, such as the Haitian earthquake in 2010 (Zook, Graham, Shelton, & Gorman, 2010).
+Crowd-sourcing has also been found to be useful in efforts to coordinate rescue efforts following major disasters, such as the Haitian earthquake in 2010 [4].
 Information aggregated from social media (e.g., blogs, emails, tweets, and facebook status updates) was used to overcome challenges created by both the inadequacy of maps and the change in landscape because of the devastation.

-CrowdHelp (Besaleva & Weaver, 2013) uses smartphones to collect direct feedback from mobile users about their medical condition, in combination with data coming from sensors in smartphones.
+CrowdHelp [5] uses smartphones to collect direct feedback from mobile users about their medical condition, in combination with data coming from sensors in smartphones.
 This information is used to enable swift response to emergencies.
 For example, when CrowdHelp is used for emergency reporting, mobile users submit information relevant to an event (such as the number of injured people and their state) to a central server.
 This information is collected and sent to the nearest health care facility capable of treating the injured.